jalcine/website/src/_posts/2013-10-15-tizen-oh-boy.markdown

 applications "mobile first" so that the application works as necessary across the view ports it happens to appear on.

----

-Food for thought.
-Thoughts?
-Leave it on Twitter.
-Ciao.

 [tizen]: http://tizen.org
 [ubuntu]: http://ubuntu.com
 [kde]: http://kde.org